Teradata/product-help/UseCases/SalesOffload/README.md

 ```

-Ok, we are close!
-We want the data to look like a native table.
-So lets put a view on top to split it out into colummns.
-With CSV formatted data we need to reference the column names with 2 dots.
+Ok, you are close!
+Now you want the data to look like a native table.
+So put a view on top to split it out into columns.
+With CSV-formatted data, you need to reference the column names with two dots:

 ```sql